Transport and Delivery of Objects with a Soft Everting Robot: EXPERIMENTAL

 \subsubsection{Hole Restriction}

-Able to compress through apertures smaller than their body's diameter, soft everting robots are well suited to navigating confined spaces.
-To analyze payload delivery in such environments, it is important to evaluate the robot’s ability to move objects through holes with minimal clearances.
-We conducted an experiment to quantify the robot’s ability to move payloads through nearly size‑matched circular apertures.
-Four objects with nominal diameters of \SI{6.0}{\centi\meter} were tested against four hole diameters, \SIlist{6.8;6.4;6.2;6.01}{\centi\meter}, using the apparatus shown in Fig.~\ref{fig-terrain-experiment}(A).
-The last diameter is an estimate for the smallest hole that a \SI{6.0}{\centi\meter} payload could pass when accounting for the robot material:
+Soft everting robots can compress through apertures smaller than their body diameter, making them suitable for navigating confined spaces.
+To evaluate payload delivery in such environments, we quantified the robot’s ability to move objects through nearly size-matched circular apertures.
+We tested four objects with nominal diameters of \SI{6.0}{\centi\meter} against four hole diameters: \SIlist{6.8;6.4;6.2;6.01}{\centi\meter}, using the apparatus shown in Fig.~\ref{fig-terrain-experiment}(A).
+The last diameter is an estimate for the smallest hole a \SI{6.0}{\centi\meter} payload could pass, considering the robot material.